jadecobra/python_tdd_exercises/source/data structures: booleans.rst

                })
                self.assertIsInstance(True, bool)

-* we can sum up our current knowledge of python thus
+* I can sum up the current knowledge of python thus

   * any value except ``0``, empty objects and :doc:`None </data structures: None>` is ``True``
   * empty objects including ``0`` and :doc:`None </data structures: None>` are ``False``